Go to Settlement Services in York Region

 Application

-Youth mentor volunteers: complete online application form, and volunteer recruiter will call to begin screening process; call or visit website for details
+Youth mentor volunteers: complete online application form, and volunteer recruiter will call to begin screening process; call or visit website for details/to enroll

 Eligibility